Thelastlineofcode/Astrology-Synthesis/QA_WORK_COMPLETE.md

 ## 🎊 Conclusion

-The E2E testing suite for Roots Revealed is **complete and production-ready**.
+The E2E testing suite for Mula is **complete and production-ready**.
 All acceptance criteria from Issue #95 have been met or exceeded.
 The test infrastructure is robust, well-documented, and ready to ensure quality as the application evolves.

 **Next Phase**: Awaiting backend deployment (Issues #87, #89, #90, #91, #92) to execute full integration tests.